Schwinn’s 230 is an affordable recumbent bike that comes loaded with a lot more features than you’d expect from a bike in this price range.

 Overall, the Schwinn 230 is far from perfect, but it’s a good choice if you’re looking for a recumbent bike that won’t break the bank.

-It’s priced to move and is packing some solid specs and features.
-In other words, it is definitely worth buying.
+I’d even go as far as to say it’s one of the best options in it’s price range.
 It’s actually the only model this affordable to make my list of the best recumbent bikes of the year.